neonmate/wintermute/README.md

 heroku run rails db:migrate
 ```

-You need to set the master encryption key before a first deployment:
+You need to set all environment variables from the `secrets.yml` before a first deployment:

 ```
-heroku config:set RAILS_MASTER_KEY=secure-master-key
+heroku config:set SOME_KEY=some_value
 ```

-## Credentials

-We use encrypted credentials for production and staging.
-And we use unencrypted credentials for development and test.
-Run `bin/setup` to create an initial `config/secrets.yml`.
-You can both access secrets and credentials via
-`Rails.application.credentials.some_key`.

 ## Tests